 Staying healthy is critical to enjoying your program experience, and taking common sense steps to reduce the risk of getting sick.

 For those looking for additional resources on this topic, we recommend trusted sources such as your physician, the US Department of State, CDC, and WHO.

 Your health and safety are of the utmost importance to us.
-Click here to learn more about Road Scholar’s commitment to our participants’ well-being and the steps you can take to keep yourself healthy when traveling, or visit www.roadscholar.org/practical-information/general-health-safety/
+To learn more about Road Scholar’s commitment to our participants’ well-being and the steps you can take to keep yourself healthy when traveling, please visit www.roadscholar.org/practical-information/general-health-safety/

 Domestic Travel Arrangements

 Programs in the United States and Canada require independent arrivals and departures unless otherwise stated, meaning that you must make your own travel arrangements to and from the program site.
 If you are flying to your program, you will be responsible for getting yourself from the airport to the starting location of your program and returning to the airport at the end.
 Please keep in mind that many airlines assess penalties if you need to change or cancel your ticket— up to 100 percent of the ticket price in certain cases — for which you will be responsible.
 Please also be aware that Road Scholar may occasionally have to alter a program in a way that affects flight schedules, and you will be responsible for changing your flight arrangements and paying applicable fees.
 For the greatest protection, we recommend waiting until 60 days prior to your program in the United States or Canada to purchase airfare.